 Atheism includes any philosophy which claims that no God or gods exist, including any rational or reasoning creator of the universe.

-Keywords: Atheism, Philosophy, God, Rational, Veracity, False, Belief, Reason, Contradictory.
+Keywords: Atheism, Philosophy, God, Rational, Veracity, False, Belief, Reason, Contradictory, Argument From Reason.

 Atheistic claims are false .

-Any view that denies the possibility of rational thought denies the validity of the deductive reasoning process and is thus deductively false.
+Any view regarding the external world that denies the possibility of rational thought regarding the external world prohibits warrant for the deductive process and is thus deductively false.